onetapbeyond/gen_metrics/bench/README.md

 ## GenMetrics Runtime Performance Summary

 When GenMetrics is activated, varying degress of runtime overhead *may* be incurred by the application being monitored depending on the rate of GenServer or GenStage callbacks within the application.
-In order to prevent GenMetrics negatively impacting on your application it is strongly recommended that you activate *sampling* metrics for high-callback applications.
+In order to prevent GenMetrics negatively impacting on your application it is strongly recommended that you activate *metrics-sampling* for high-callback applications.

 To activate sampling metrics for your server or pipeline simply specify the `sample_rate` option when declaring your monitoring preferences.
 For example, to reduce the runtime overhead of GenMetrics by sampling just 10% of all callbacks within your server or pipeline simply specify `opts : [sample_rate: 0.1]`.